Kindergarten Registration 2019-20

 If you are interested in registering your child in kindergarten for the 2018-19 school year, refer to the Kindergarten Registration information on the EIPS website for details and a link to the online registration form.

 To register for kindergarten in the 2018-19 school year, your child must be five years old on or before Dec.
 31, 2018.

-Ardrossan Elementary offers full day programs in both English and French (Monday/Thursday and some Wednesdays OR Tuesday/Friday and some Wednesdays).
+Ardrossan Elementary offers full-day programs in both English and French (Monday/Thursday and some Wednesdays OR Tuesday/Friday and some Wednesdays) for the 2018-19 school year.
 The French Immersion program will be offered Tuesday/Friday and some Wednesdays initially.
 We will offer additional French Immersion programming for Monday/Thursday and some Wednesdays if enrollment is sufficient.

 Have you considered ECS French Immersion?

 Frequently Asked Questions…

 What is French Immersion?

 - The French Immersion Program provides students with fluency in speaking, reading, writing, listening and communicating in French by the end of Grade 12.

 - French is the language of instruction, beginning in Kindergarten continuing to Grade 3 when English is introduced.

 - Check out Alberta Education’s What do I want my child to achieve in French?